aymeric-cr/sbs-generation/README.md

-# Domain Specific Languages for False Data Injection Attack scenarios
+# Data Generation for False Data Injection Attack scenarios
 > Test Designer for False Data Injection Attack Testing in Air Traffic Surveillance

 This library lets you design FDIA scenarios on legitimate ADS-B recordings in the SBS format.